DanSleeman/PMC_Automation_Tools/README.md

-# Plex Manufacturing Cloud Automation Tools
+# Plex Manufacturing Cloud (PMC) Automation Tools

+This library serves two main functions.

-This library provides functionality to log into Plex Manufacturing Cloud and automate tasks under a user's account.
+1. Methods to log into PMC and automate tasks under a user's account.

-Supports classic and UX.
+    * Supports classic and UX.

-This is basically a wrapper around Selenium with specific functions designed around how the PMC screens behave.
+    * This is basically a wrapper around Selenium with specific functions designed around how the PMC screens behave.

-There are also functions for calling PMC data sources.
+2. Methods for calling PMC data sources.
     * Classic SOAP data sources
     * UX REST data sources
     * Modern APIs (developer portal)

 ## Requirements